Thursday 9 April

 Opening event

-Keynote speech - Sigurd Hverven - "Beyond Recognition: Acknowledging Nonhuman Nature"
+Keynote speech - Sigurd Hverven - "Beyond Recognition: Acknowledging Nonhuman Nature".
+In musical dialogue with Anja Lauvdal.

 This talk draws a distinction between two concepts: recognition and acknowledgement.
 I use both terms in a technical sense that is related to, but not identical with, their everyday meanings.